 Study of standard and contemporary choral literature (classics to jazz) for small choral ensemble.
 Includes performances on campus and in local schools and communities.
 Open to all singers in the community and students of the college.

 152-153-252-253 CONCERT BAND 1 UNIT

-Prerequisite: Audition Corequisite: None

-Study of representative concert compositions in a wide variety of styles at regular rehearsals and public performances.
+Recommended Preparation: None 2.5 hours lecture, 2.5 hours laboratory compositions in a wide variety of styles at regular rehearsals and public performances.
+CSU.
+UC